Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 Why do women need a money belt for travel?

 So yes, I use money belts for travel and no, they’re not for everyone.
-Here are both sides of the coin.
+Here are both sides of the argument.

 Pros of using a money belt

-✅ No matter what anyone says, this is still the best way to keep your valuables safe
+✅ No matter what anyone says, this is still one of the best ways to keep your valuables safe

 ✅ It’s out of sight, so harder for thieves to access

-✅ It keeps your money, passport and credit cards safer than in your pocket or in most anti-theft bags – and it keeps everything in a single place
+✅ It keeps your money, passport, and credit cards safer than your pocket or some most anti theft bags – and it keeps everything in a single place

 ✅ Those who find it comfortable can just forget they’re wearing it